feature-image

 Imago

-The Dallas Mavericks seem to have been in a state of disarray since the Luka Doncic trade at last season’s trade deadline.
-The universally panned decision, led by former Mavs GM Nico Harrison, had detractors within the organization, including former majority owner Mark Cuban.
-Now that Harrison is gone, an interesting proposition has surfaced for Cuban.
+The Dallas Mavericks have been in disarray since the Luka Doncic trade last season.
+The universally panned decision, led by former Mavericks GM Nico Harrison, had detractors within the organization, including former majority owner Mark Cuban.
+Now that Harrison is gone, an interesting proposition has surfaced for the billionaire to return to the helm.

 Watch What’s Trending Now!

-According to veteran NBA insider Marc Stein, an unidentified Dallas-based investor group is looking to partner with Cuban to potentially purchase the team back from Patrick Dumont and the Adelson family.
-It’s an interesting development, and just goes to show how much value Cuban’s presence still holds, even if it is symbolic.
+It’s an interesting development and just goes to show how much value Cuban’s presence still holds, even if it is symbolic.

 ADVERTISEMENT

 Reflecting on the past, Cuban himself has taken responsibility for the Doncic trade, admitting that he “let people down by not being there.”
-It’s the closest thing that he’s said which indicates that his reduced role since his deal with the Adelsons mattered more than anyone might have expected.
+It’s the closest thing he’s said that suggests his reduced role since his deal with the Adelsons mattered more than anyone might have expected.

 ADVERTISEMENT

-The majority stake in the Mavs were originally sold by Cuban for $3.5 billion back in December, 2023, a substantial increase from when he purchased the team for $285 million back in January, 2000.
-According to reports, he expected to retain control of various basketball operations for the team, but had to give them up after selling the team.
+Cuban sold his majority stake in the Mavericks for $3.5 billion in December 2023, a substantial increase from the $285 million he paid when he purchased the team in January 2000.
+According to reports, he expected to retain control of basketball operations, but ultimately relinquished it in the sale.

 “I don’t regret selling the team, I regret how I did it,” Cuban said during an appearance on the DLLS Mavs podcast.
 “Would I still sell the team?
 Yes, for all the same reasons I’ve said 100 times.
 Would I do it the same way?
 Absolutely not.
 I would have put it out to bid, but I didn’t, so it doesn’t matter.”